teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 **Functionality**.
 Trade dress only protects non-functional aspects of a design.
 Like copyright law (and unlike design patent law), this prohibition against protecting functional design elements is strictly enforced.
 In litigation, a trade dress plaintiff is required to prove that the trade dress is non-functional.
 In design patent litigation, a judge will presume the plaintiff’s design patent is nonfunctional, and the defendant can only disprove it with clear and convincing evidence.

 **Perpetual**.
 Trade dress rights, once established, can be perpetual.
 Unlike design patents, trade dress rights do not have a set expiration date.
 Trade dress rights will only expire when a company stops using the trade dress designs to sell a product.

-**For Particular Products**.
-Each grant of trade dress rights is limited to a particular type or category of product.
-Design patents are not so narrowly limited.
-For example, Google’s trade dress rights for its  landing page will prevent other people from using a similar design for a search engine, but perhaps not from using a similar design for a launchrock page, where the simple input box is for an email signup rather than search input (This is just an example, don’t try this at home).

 - - -